Top 10 Factors That Affect Gold Prices in Australia

 4. Inflation and Interest Rates

-Gold is often used as an inflation hedge, and in the context of interest rates, it determines a significant portion of its prices.
+Gold is often used as an inflation hedge, and in the context of interest rates, it determines a significant portion of its price.

 · Inflation Hedge